HanbaekLyu/NDL_paper/README.md

 ## Network Dictionary Learning (repository for paper)

-This repository contains the scripts that generate the main figures reported in the paper: <br\>
+<br/> This repository contains the scripts that generate the main figures reported in the paper: <br/>

 Hanbaek Lyu, Yacoub Kureh, Joshua Vendrow, and Mason A. Porter,\